Gellert5225/StellarEngine/readme.md

   * Clang++
   * pkg-config

-> Note: On maoOS, if you want to enable `Address Sanitation(Valgrind)` you need to manually install clang from llvm as the default clang in `/usr/bin` shipped by Apple does not support it.
+> Note: On macOS, if you want to enable `Address Sanitation(Valgrind)` you need to manually install clang from llvm as the default clang in `/usr/bin` shipped by Apple does not support it.

 ### Running

 #### From Command Line

-First create a build folder: `mkdir build && cd build`.
+1. Create a build folder: `mkdir build && cd build`.
-Then Configure the project: `cmake ..`.
+2. Configure the project: `cmake ..`.

-* Debug: `cmake --build . --config Debug --target ALL_BUILD -j`
+	* On Windows, the default generator is Visual Studio.
+	* On macOS, it is recommended to use Xcode as generator: `cmake .. -G Xcode`, as it provides Metal API Validation Layer.
+  	And depending on your platform, whether an M1 or Intel, append `-DCMAKE_OSX_ARCHITECTURES=x86_64 or arm64`.
-* Release: `cmake --build . --config Release --target ALL_BUILD -j`
+3. Build the project: `cmake --build . --config Debug/Release`

 #### From VS-Code